Cold Therapy for Migraine

 - Cooling pads

-- Gel caps to be worn on the head
+- Gel caps for the head

 - Cold compression wraps